USEPA/WNTR/documentation/resilience.rst

                                           Valve segmentation returns a segment number for each node and link, along with the number of nodes and links in each segment.

+   Valve criticality                 	  Valve criticality valve is defined as the number of valves necessary to isolate a given valve.

    Valve criticality length               Valve criticality length is defined as the ratio of link lengths in each segment on either side of a given isolation valve.
 If both sides of the valve are in the same segment, the criticality is set to zero.

    Valve criticality demand               Valve criticality demand is defined as the ratio of node demands in each segment on either side of a given isolation valve.
 If both sides of the valve are in the same segment, the criticality is set to zero.

-   Valve criticality valve                Valve criticality valve is defined as the number of valves necessary to isolate a given valve.
    =====================================  ================================================================================================================================================

 .. doctest::